andres-fr/ml-visualization/README.md

 ### The Logger Class

-The goal of this repo's [`Logger`](code/logger.py) class is to provide a clean and flexible interface between any python program and the tb server.
-For that, there are several existing projects:
+There are already several projects already that try to provide a clean and flexible interface between any python program and the tb server:

 * [tensorboard-logger](https://github.com/TeamHG-Memex/tensorboard_logger): it doesn't require to import TF at all, but works only for scalars
 * [pytorch-tutorial](https://github.com/yunjey/pytorch-tutorial/blob/master/tutorials/04-utils/tensorboard): it allows logging of scalars, images and histograms only.
 It is specific for PT
 * [tensorboard-pytorch](https://github.com/lanpa/tensorboard-pytorch) includes support for TB's newest functionality, except of plugins.
 It is also PT-specific

-Among all of them, [tensorboard-pytorch](https://github.com/lanpa/tensorboard-pytorch) is the most complete one.
+Among them, the package [tensorboard-pytorch](https://github.com/lanpa/tensorboard-pytorch) (installable via `pip`) is the most complete one, since it implements interface for all TB's built-in visualizations.
 A brief analysis of its contents can be found [here](lanpa_description.md).
-The idea is to extend it, without losing any of its functionality, for the two following goals:
+The idea of the present repo is to document how to use it (or extend it without losing any of its functionality), for the two following goals:

 * Allow its logger functions to directly process numpy and python native datatypes (that is, not being PT-specific)
 * include all of TB's functionality, including the recently released plugin API.

+For the first goal, take a look at the [`demo_builtin_visualizations.py`](demo_builtin_visualizations.py) file, which has an example for every one of the built-in visualizations.
+For the second one, read further.

-### TensorBoard Pluging API
+### TensorBoard Plugin API

 Apart from the built-in support for the visualization of scalars, images and such, TB has released an API that allows developers to create new, custom visualizations.
 For that, it is necessary to complete the description of TB's data model:  we already explained that the information unit is the `Summary`, and that its `tag` attribute relates different summaries to the same “data stream”.
 The other three needed concepts are: